A Trial of a Hospital Policy of Tranexamic Acid Use to Reduce Transfusion in Major Non-cardiac Surgery (TRACTION)

 Detailed Description

 The TRACTION Trial is a national multi-centre Phase IV randomized cluster-crossover trial of Tranexamic acid versus placebo.
-Over the duration of the study, participating centres will be centrally and randomly allocated to receive either TXA or matching placebo at 1-month intervals for a total of 8 months.
+Over the duration of the study, participating centres will be centrally and randomly allocated to receive either TXA or matching placebo at 1-month intervals.
 As our pragmatic trial is designed to define practice, we have selected co-primary outcomes that evaluate effectiveness in the context of safety.

 Our co-primary outcomes are the: